Funding is available to support the ongoing professional development of staff in the CUPE 2950 employment group.

 The intent of the funding is to encourage and support employees to access learning activities that will enhance current job performance as well as to support skill development that will open up opportunities for transfer and promotion throughout the University.

-Maximum Yearly Claim Amount: The maximum yearly claim amount for eligible staff has been adjusted to $1,400 for the current funding year.
-This maximum amount is pro rated for staff working less than 50% full time.
+Maximum Yearly Claim Amount: The maximum claim amount increased to $1,400 for the current funding year.
+This maximum amount is pro rated if you work less than 50% part-time.

 How to Apply for Reimbursement